Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 The matcha tea is diluted with warm whipped milk and sweetened with sugar, agave syrup, or stevia.
 People often use four times as much milk as matcha tea to make a matcha latte.

 Matcha powder is not only used as a beverage, but also in many dishes.
-In particular, breakfast recipes with matcha powder work well.
+Breakfast recipes in particular work well with matcha powder.
 The powder can easily be added to smoothies, yogurt or ice cream.

 You can make matcha pancakes or bake matcha cakes.
-Cafes and restaurants have long jumped on the matcha trend, incorporating the green powder into their menus.
+Cafes and restaurants were early adopters of the matcha trend, incorporating the green powder into their menus.
 There is matcha ice cream, matcha bread, matcha chocolate, and desserts containing the precious powder.

 There are no limits to your creativity when it comes to using Matcha powder.
 You can dilute the traditional tea with juices and plant milk.
 Also, you can add the powder to a variety of dishes.